WagnerLabPapers/Waskom_JNeurosci_2014/README.md

 Figures that are output by these notebooks.

+### project.py

+The lyman project file that was used to process the data.

+### dksort.py

+The lyman experiment file for preprocessing the fMRI data.

 ### subjects.txt

 The subject codes used in the processing.

-### dksort.py

-The lyman experiment file for preprocessing the fMRI data.

 License
 -------